Skip to main content

 What is a psychotic disorder?

-A psychotic disorder is a medical condition that causes hallucinations and delusions.
+A psychotic disorder is a mental condition that affects your emotions, thoughts, and behavior.
 Schizophrenia and schizoaffective disorder are examples of psychotic disorders.

 What are the signs and symptoms of a psychotic disorder?

-What causes or increases my risk for a psychotic disorder?
+What increases my risk for a psychotic disorder?

 How is a psychotic disorder diagnosed?

 Your healthcare provider will ask about your symptoms and how long you have had them.
-He or she will ask if you have any family members with a mental illness.
-Tell your healthcare provider about any stressful events in your life.
-He or she may ask about any other health conditions or medicines you take.
-You may need blood tests to get information about your overall health.
+Your provider will ask if you have a family history of mental illness.
+Tell your provider about stressful events in your life.
+Your provider may ask about other health conditions, medicines, or substances you take.
+Blood and urine tests may be used to check for drug or alcohol use, or infection.
 CT or MRI pictures may show problems in your brain that can cause a psychotic disorder.
+An EEG may be used to find changes in your brain activity that may cause your symptoms.

 How is a psychotic disorder treated?